top of page

 Control & Safety

-A properly fitted bit and bridle are crucial for ensuring effective communication between horse and rider, allowing for precise cues and responsive actions.
+A correctly fitted bit and bridle are crucial for ensuring effective communication between horse and rider, allowing for precise cues and responsive actions.
 This not only enhances handling and performance but also minimizes the risk of miscommunication, accidents, or loss of control during ridden work

 Performance